 How to use Service worker with Cache API

 Before I go any further, it is worth mentioning that your application must be served over HTTPS.
 This is a requirement for service workers to work :).

 I will shuffle with some code so you can get a general idea.

 Register service worker

-First you have to register it.
+First, you have to register the script.

 Service worker lifecycle

 Part of the Service Worker API is a Cache Interface which provides a storage mechanism for your assets.
 You are responsible for handling cache updates/purge/etc.

 Here is a simple example of how we could use the install event to cache assets.

 As we have something cached, we would like to use it somehow when the user visits